Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 - No decks

-- There is no cell service in the cabin area but the Camp Store and park office have WiFi access.
+- There is no cell service in the park.
+The Camp Store and park office have WiFi access.

-- There is a large recycling bin in the upper Beach Parking area for recycling products, with the exception of glass.
+- There is a large recycling bin in the upper Beach Parking area for recycling products except for glass.

 - Cabins 1-25, 33 and 35 have open porches.